 The anti-doping rules of national and international federations are adopted in accordance with the WADA Code.

-Doping is defined as the occurrence of one or more of rule violations set forth in the antidoping rules.
+Doping is defined as the occurrence of one or more rule violations set forth in the antidoping rules.

-The following constitute anti-doping rule violation:
+The following constitute anti-doping rule violations:

 presence of a prohibited substance;

 use or attempted use of a prohibited substance or a prohibited method;

 evading, refusing or failing to submit to sample collection;

 tampering or attempted tampering with any part of doping control;

 possession, trafficking or attempted trafficking of a prohibited substance or prohibited methods;